-Here is a step-by-step guide to holding your own team building yoga event.
+Here is a step-by-step guide to doing team building yoga.

 1. Choose a venue for your vinyasa

 Location, location, location, is the golden rule for real estate, but also team yoga.
 You want your team members to be comfortable while performing the workout, which means you will need a semi-private location.
 Employees may feel self conscious stretching in the goldfish bowl conference room in full view of the whole company.
 You will also want to ensure that the space provides room to move, so it is best to avoid cluttered and cramped areas.

 You can claim an unused and spacious meeting room for your workplace yoga, or you can leave the office altogether.
 A gym or yoga studio are the obvious choices for a yoga-based field trip, but you can also opt for more scenic settings.